izhakmo/FileSystemMonitor/README.md

 TODO:
+* Write logs to files and not console
+* UT (there are some UTs right now, but need to add more)
+* Improve DI - inject maxNumberOfFoldersToMonitor, create FileSystemMonitorFactory and inject to FileSystemWatcherMonitor, FileSystemMonitor - inject the URL, inject log filePath
 * Improve PrintEventLogs data stractures
-* Write logs to files and not console
-* UT (there are really minimal UT right now)
-* Improve DI - inject maxNumberOfFoldersToMonitor, create FileSystemMonitorFactory and inject here
-* FileSystemMonitor - inject the URL, inject log filePath
-* FileSystemWatcherMonitor - create FileSystemMonitorFactory and inject